jackspirou/chip/README.md

 simplicity of SNARL.
 It was refreshing having dealt with so much Java, and C++.

-It is important to note that while Golang is lexically simple, as a compiled language it  holds tremendous complexity around it's runtime (GC, green threads), CSP, optimizations, and available target architectures.
+It is important to note that while Golang is lexically simple, as a compiled language it's it's runtime (GC, green threads), CSP, optimizations, and available target architectures implications are not trivial.

 Excited by Golang's spirit of simplicity, the same lexically as SNARL, I was inspired to try writing a lexically simple toy scripting language.
 It seemed